 You will also need to send your high school transcript to all the schools to which you’re applying.
 Because these almost always need to be official transcripts, they should come directly from your guidance counselor or school official.
 Your school likely uses a program like Naviance or Scoir to manage this.
 If you’re unsure, talk to your guidance counselor.

 Lastly, once everything in your application is completely done, you’ll need to pay an application fee to each school.
-These range from around $50 to $100, depending on the school.
+These college application cost ranges from around $50 to $100, depending on the school.
 This fee is important for two reasons.
 One, it’s a cost to consider when applying.
 And two, it means you must submit each school’s application separately.
 Even if they’re all grouped under the Common App, there’s no one button to submit them all!

 You can apply for a waiver in one of four ways: through the College Board (if you took the SAT or SAT Subject Tests), through the Common App itself, through the National Association for College Admissions Counseling (NACAC), or through individual college admissions offices.

 Each requires proof of financial hardship (often through evidence of qualifying for low-income housing, free or reduced lunch, or other forms of public assistance), as well as confirmation from your guidance counselor.
-The application is not as straightforward as it might be, but it’s important to know that these fees should not keep you from applying.
+The application is not as straightforward as it might be, but it’s important to know that these college application costs should not keep you from applying.

 No matter how much wonderful stuff you’re bringing to the college admissions process, your strengths and uniqueness are likely to get lost in the shuffle if you don’t manage the process effectively.
-Develop a strategy, make a plan, and stay focused!
-If you stay ahead of the game, you’ll be in a much better position to submit strong, successful applications.
+Develop a strategy, make a plan, and stay focused when applying for college!
+If you stay ahead of the game, you’ll be in a much better position to submit strong, successful college applications.
+If you have time to plan ahead and would like to learn more about using a college admissions consultant, please schedule a free consultation.

 Contact us to learn more about our admissions consulting services.